avram-meir/daily-driver/README.md

 ## About

 This README serves two purposes: to describe the template daily-driver script and how to use it, and to serve as a sample README for your own projects that you create using daily-driver as a template.
 The daily-driver template provides a script that is useful for running software that updates or maintains archives of data organized by date.
-If you have code that takes a date argument and then creates or updates a set of files, and you want to run this code automatically (e.g., as a cron job) with self-healing capabilities to keep track of gaps in the archive to try and fill later, than this project is for you.
+If you want to write code that takes a date argument and then creates or updates a set of files, and you want to run this code automatically (e.g., as a cron job) with self-healing capabilities to keep track of gaps in the archive to try and fill in later runs, than this template is for you.

 ### Built With